 Clonidine Detoxification Process

-Treating a clonidine addiction must be handled differently than other instances of substance abuse due to the potentially fatal nature of stopping clonidine use all at once.
+Treating a clonidine addiction must be handled differently than other instances of substance abuse due to the potentially fatal nature of stopping its use all at once.

 The risk of death comes from a condition known as “clonidine rebound” or “rebound hypertension”.
-Since clonidine suppresses signals sent to the sympathetic nervous system which results in low blood pressure, suddenly stopping the use of it can cause an overreaction in the system.
+Since this drug suppresses signals sent to the sympathetic nervous system, which results in low blood pressure, suddenly stopping the use of it can cause an overreaction in the system.
 The sympathetic nervous system then produces even higher levels of adrenaline and noradrenaline, causing a rapid increase in blood pressure that may end up being fatal.

 Due to this possibly life threatening side effect of withdrawal, clonidine detoxification procedures follow a tapering method rather than immediate cessation.
 After being admitted to a treatment facility, the patient will likely undergo a medical examination as well as a series of questions and interviews to determine their duration of use and their drug and medical history.

-Determining an exact drug history as well as an accurate appraisal of the patient’s clonidine usage is incredibly important for a number of reasons.
-First, as noted earlier, the use of clonidine at the same time as beta-blockers has been shown to increase the likelihood of adverse side effects once clonidine use has actually ended.
-As such, the use of these medications must be stopped several days before the clonidine.
+Determining an exact drug history as well as an accurate appraisal of the patient’s usage is incredibly important for a number of reasons.
+First, as noted earlier, the use of clonidine at the same time as beta-blockers has been shown to increase the likelihood of adverse side effects once its use has actually ended.
+As such, the use of these medications must be stopped several days prior.